-Takeaway: At our core, everyone desires connection and contribution.
+Business Takeaway: At our core, everyone desires connection and contribution.
 Remember, we all love attention!

 3. Why is social media so appealing?

 For years, social media has been a premier way to touch, tap into, and share moods across a broad range of topics.
 It might surprise you to discover how interconnected emotional outlets of social expression and business marketing really are.
 Here’s what researchers found: through data analysis of the IPA dataBank, case studies from 1,400 successful advertising campaigns revealed that campaigns with an emotional content performed almost twice as well.
-So let’s get emotional!

 4. Why are we drawn to some things more than others?

-So what does it all mean?
+Breaking It Down: What does it all mean?

-So return back to your lazy Sunday and recreational social media scanning, and consider that behind the faces, the filtered photos, and the eye candy, is a narrative.
+So return back to your lazy Sunday.
+As you browse each social platform, see each with new eyes.
+See that behind each face, each filtered photo, and the visual eye candy, there is a narrative.
 Notice why you like or share one image or idea over another.
 It’s evident that each of us are sharing much more than a video or an image; we’re sharing the emotional connection that valuable content creates.